 The group provides opportunities for medical students to learn about the experience of being a practicing ophthalmologist.
 We help facilitate meetings with faculty from the Department of Ophthalmology and set up presentations about subspecialties of ophthalmology.
 We also assist students in obtaining shadowing and research experiences.

 The Orthopedics Interest Group aims to introduce both research and clinical opportunities in orthopedics to students at WCM.
-Events include orthopedics information session, HSS Summer Research Fellowship information session, and a match panel at the end of the year.
+Events include an orthopedics information session, HSS Summer Research Fellowship information session, and a match panel at the end of the year.

 The Pathology Student Interest Group (PSIG) gives students an opportunity to experience the breadth of behind-the-scenes patient care provided by pathologists every day.
 From intraoperative consultation to medical microbiology to autopsies, pathologists are key diagnosticians and an integral part of the NYP/WCM community.
 PSIG hopes to facilitate interactions between students and pathology faculty, help promote pathology education through lecture series and board preparation sessions and increase the awareness of pathology interaction with other specialties.